Introduction

 Will this work on custom ways to earn created with Shopify Flow?

-If a customer unlocked a VIP tier, then cancelled the order, do they move back to the lower tier?
+If a customer unlocked a VIP tier, then the order is refunded or voided, do they move back to the lower tier?